ClearGauntlets/pubsite/docs/blogs/willard/bitcraze.md

 - The FPGA only appears to have enough I/O for 12 TS4231's (the chip connected to the photodiode that gets pulses from the Lighthouse)
 - Everything is REALLY SMALL.
 Seriously I ordered this board and have it in hand and MY GOD IT IS SO SMALL
 - Chip shortage could completely ruin my life.
 I've checked DigiKey and Mouser, and they seem to have stuff in stock, but I haven't actually bought anything yet because I am a coward.
-- Valve might get   **a n g e r y**   at me. (please hire me your technology is so cool)
 - Bitcraze's FPGA code is written in Scala
     - I don't know Scala
-        - I don't _want_ to know Scala
-- I haven't a scooby how I'm actually going to get data off the board yet
+- I haven't a clue how I'm actually going to get data off the board yet
-    - This is actually twofold.
-Firstly, something-something Serial over 3.3V something-something.
+    - Because the FPGA runs at a non-standard voltage, I'll probably need to order some kind of special cable to connect it to my PC.
-    - Secondly, the LPD (Lighthouse Positioning Deck) does not have any kind of CPU onboard, only the FPGA.
-        - So I need a microcontroller and that'll probably be a Lot Of Coding And Algorithms.
+    - Secondly, the Lighthouse Positioning Deck does not have any kind of CPU onboard, only the FPGA, so I need a microcontroller and that'll probably be a lot of work.
-- I am a Bozo and a Fool and Not Very Good At Computers.

 But other than that, this seems pretty easy.
 I've got the board here on my desk, and I'm looking at it right now... and I just realized that I'm writing this blog post to delay working on solving all of the above problems.
 So... guess I'm gonna go do that.